 Oquirrh

 Oquirrh is the work of wife and husband duo Angelena and Drew Fuller.
-Drew works the back of hose and Angela is the beaming smile and service up front.
-Along with a stellar supporting crew this is one of the best chef-driven and seasonal menus in the state of Utah.
+Drew works the back of house, and Angela is the beaming smile and service up front.
+Along with a stellar supporting crew, this is one of the best chef-driven and seasonal menus in the state of Utah.
 Bar none.
 The menu evolves on an almost weekly basis and often features kai dropping specials like the picture scallop dish.

 368 E 100 S, Salt Lake City, UT 84111